Meet the team

 Scientific Administrator

-B.A., St. Joseph’s College, USA
+B.A., St. Joseph’s University, USA

 Caryn supports our laboratory in all matters that relate to administration, technology, funding applications, recruitment, team building, and organization.